basecamp/handbook/orgchart.md

 ### Data

-We’re currently [searching for a new data analyst](https://m.signalvnoise.com/basecamp-is-hiring-a-data-analyst-f15fbfc153ba).
-They’ll be responsible for testing and analyzing all sorts of Basecamp data -- conversion rates, pricing models, back-end operational performance, user experience, and oh-so-much more.
-They’ll work with Justin White on SIP to maintain our data pipeline.
+Our data analyst is Jane Yang.
+She is responsible for testing and analyzing all sorts of Basecamp data -- conversion rates, pricing models, back-end operational performance, user experience, and oh-so-much more.
+She works with Justin White on SIP to maintain our data pipeline.

 ### Design